Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 Now we can transfer our HTML files to our local computer using `scp`.

 ~~~
-$ scp csuser@ec2-34-238-162-94.compute-1.amazonaws.com:~/cs_course/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
+$ scp csuser@instance01-gc-cloud-span.york.ac.uk:~/cs_course/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
 ~~~
 {: .bash}

 As a reminder, the first part
-of the command `csuser@ec2-34-238-162-94.compute-1.amazonaws.com` is the address for your remote computer.
-Make sure you replace everything after `csuser@` with your instance number (the one you used to log in).
+of the command `csuser@instance01-gc-cloud-span.york.ac.uk` is the address for your remote computer.
+Make sure you replace the instance number with the one you used to log in.

 The second part starts with a `:` and then gives the absolute path of the files you want to transfer from your remote computer.
 Don't